Cheng-I-Lin/league-of-legends-analysis/README.md

 From the hypothesis testing, it's statistically significant to conclude that securing the first dragon kill can lead to a better team performance.
 Therefore, we can try to predict if a team would win or lose a game given whether they obtained the first dragon kill or not along with some other important team statistics.

 <!--Insert table-->
-Below is the dataframe with all the information necessary for the training, analysis, and testing phases of the predictive model:
+Below is the head of the dataframe with all the information necessary for the training, analysis, and testing phases of the predictive model:

 |    |   result |   kills |   deaths |   assists |   kda | firstdragon   |     dpm |   damagetakenperminute | damagemitigatedperminute   |   totalgold |
 |---:|---------:|--------:|---------:|----------:|------:|:--------------|--------:|-----------------------:|:---------------------------|------------:|
 |  0 |        0 |       9 |       19 |        19 |  1.4  | 0             | 1981.09 |                3537.2  | 2364.7285                  |       47070 |